 Ingredients, Tools & Best Flours to Capture Wild Yeast

-You only need a few things to begin:- - Flour: start with whole‑grain flour (rye or whole wheat) to capture yeast faster; switch to all‑purpose later if desired
+- - Flour: start with whole‑grain flour (rye or whole wheat) to capture yeast faster; switch to all‑purpose later if desired

 - - Water: non‑chlorinated (filtered or spring water) is best; chlorine can slow yeast growth